frankrutz/myhohoho/README.md

 To run the container with apache starting in daemon-mode:

-docker run -p 80:80 -name hohoho -d myhohoho apachectl -D FOREGROUND
+docker run -p 80:80 --name hohoho -d myhohoho apachectl -D FOREGROUND

 Now, you will be able to access the app at